Irrational Love

 Whether I had the talent to write professionally was a giant question mark.
 I had been the editor of my high school newspaper and was writing for our college humor magazine, but my talent beyond those two small bubbles was very much in doubt.

 So I signed up for a theater course entitled “Introduction to Playwriting.”
 The professor was a visiting New York playwright named Christopher Durang.
 If you’re a fan of theater, you’re currently thinking “NO WAY.”
-If you don’t—like I didn’t when I started the class—you’re thinking, “Get on with the story.”
+If you aren’t—like I wasn’t when I started the class—you’re thinking, “Get on with the story.”
 But it’s worth pausing to say that Christopher Durang was a Tony Award winner and possibly the funniest living playwright at the time and the fact he was spending a semester of his life taking a train to New Jersey to teach us idiots how to write was inexplicable.

 There were only eight of us in the class.
 There was no syllabus.
 Twice a week we would gather around a rectangular table in the theater department and read each other’s scenes.
 Out loud.
 That was the course.